Broders-101/Endurance22/README.md

 # Endurance22

-The motive of the contest is to promote DSA among the members of central perk-neuron .
+The motive of the contest is to promote DSA among the members .
 Every participant must complete some daily challenges to  achieve atleast  5 points on a daily basis .
 Failing to do so will result in a fine of ₹10 which will be added to the ENDURANCE fund for future .
 The game will last untill we meet again .

 Daily challenges :